 Most prepacked foods intended for human consumption must carry lot or batch marking (unless specifically exempted).
 This is to enable a product to be traced and/or recalled if necessary, with the maximum efficiency.

 It is not necessary for the consumer to understand the lot / batch mark provided the indication can be clearly identified.
 The mark may have to be prefixed by the letter 'L' if it is not clearly distinguishable from other information (such as the use-by date or minimum durability marking) and must be clearly visible, clearly legible and indelible.

 Lot marking should be visible on the exterior packaging, such as where retail packs are sold wholesale in boxes or shrink-wrapped trays.

 Where individual products sold at retail level are sold in additional packaging (for example, whisky in a presentation box) it is good practice to put the lot marking on the external retail packaging (the box) as well as the label of the bottle on the inside.
 This is so that the correct items can be identified for recall without opening all of the individual boxes.

 Bearing in mind any possible need for a product recall, the manufacturer / packer must decide on the size of the batch to be given the specific lot mark.
 Large batches could result in more products having to be recalled than is perhaps necessary.

-Where a product bears a date mark that consists of at least the day and the month (in that order) this may provide sufficient batch identification to serve as the lot mark.
+Where a product bears a date mark that consists of at least the day and the month (in that order) this may provide sufficient batch identification to serve as the lot mark (dependent on the volume of product and frequency of production).
 If not, a separate lot mark must be given.